 Underpinnings of Good Design, November 14 – Mr. Reep will host Brooks Weiss and David Hardison, who will share the government’s role in creating a climate in which good design can flourish.
 Casa Feliz, 656 Park Avenue, Winter Park, FL 7pm.

 AQUA International Contemporary Art Fair Miami, December 6-7, 2017.
-Mr. Reep’s concrete sculpture will be featured at AQUA Miami, the contemporary art exhibit that will take place at the Aqua Hotel in Miami Beach.
+Mr. Reep’s concrete sculpture will be featured at AQUA Miami, the contemporary art exhibit that will take place at the Aqua Hotel at 1530 Collins Avenue, Miami Beach, FL.

 The venues showing fine art are significantly diminishing this year, as public and private financial wells are drying up everywhere.
 Central Florida is experiencing a regression in the quantity and quality of fine art outlets, which will make it more challenging than ever for emerging artists’ voices to get heard.
 Even the newbrow world has not been immune to the economic transitions that have befallen the mainstream.
 With the gusto of a newcomer, however, street artists seem undaunted in their quest for the attention of the public, and could eventually take over as the dominant art form as Central Florida’s art scene evolves.

 Redefine and Bold Hype may come and go, and the future of Latitude Zero appears to be tentative at best.
 Running a gallery and mounting a show are not cheap tasks, and require deeper and deeper pockets as the requirements steadily increase: rules and regulations are getting more and more onerous; utility costs are going up, and the threshold appears to be getting higher and higher for those wishing to share fine art of any sort with the public.
 While a gallery is a fine thing and a mark of a cosmpolitan culture, it is also quite possibly a thing of the past as we move through the Millenial Depression and set our sights on the New Normal.